PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed Adder2 for failed jobs to add files to sub
   * reduced the number of add.py
   * modified getHighestPrioJobStat to calculate per PG
   * added --noRunning to killTask